ethereum/EIPs/EIPS/eip-xtndr-family.md

 Greatly increasing the amount of opcode space available will substantially reduce the consequences of adding niche, application-specific opcodes or those which are of speculative value.
 This may eventually allow replacing precompiles with multi-byte opcodes if this proves more efficient, or allowing parts of already implemented precompiles to be represented as multi-byte opcodes to allow for more modular cryptographic techniques.

 This method is in some respects simpler than other proposals for improving the 'bytecode density' of the EVM ISA, whilst also being broadly compatible with those other proposals.

+Additionally, as gas accounting imposes a non-negligible overhead during execution, storing the gas costs of particular predictable sequences in their own (exclusive) area of memory may be more efficient.

 ## Backwards Compatibility